Job Search Strategies

 Focus on planning your initial career steps after Smith, not your entire career.
 What issues, problems or settings do you want to engage with first?
 Careers take shape over time, and unplanned detours may lead to unexpectedly great opportunities.
 Many graduates find success and satisfaction in careers not directly related to their academic majors.

 You may have first and second choices, but beyond these it may be difficult to search effectively in several geographic regions at the same time.

 Ensure your online presence is professional.

 Get your LinkedIn profile ready.
-Review your Fsocial media accounds (Facebook, Twitter, etc) and remove compromising photos or video, if necessary.
+Review your social media accounts (Facebook, Twitter, etc,) and remove compromising photos or videos, if necessary.
 Google your name.
 Employers and networking contacts will, too.

 Apply to many opportunities.

 You may be an exceptionally qualified candidate for a given opportunity, but there could be many other exceptionally qualified individuals applying for the same job.
 In today's competitive job market, sending 25 to 50 job applications is not unusual, and some applicants send significantly more.
 Note that applying to a job does not commit you to that job; it's simply your request to be interviewed for that position.

 This Job Search Timetable (PDF) provides a suggested timeline for conducting your search.

 Don’t let uncertainty keep you from taking action.

 There are many ways to make progress on your job search.
 If it feels overwhelming, break your search into small steps and set goals that work for you.
 Schedule time for your job search each week, and (if helpful) enlist the people around you to keep you on track.